informedica/GenPRES/README.md

 Open a browser to `http://localhost:5173` to view the site.

+Additionally, an environmental variable can be set to use a different GenPRES data excel url:
+`export GENPRES_URL_ID=<some url id>`.
+After starting the application, the url that is used will be printed to the terminal.
+If no env is set, the default url will be used.

 ### Deployment using Docker

 This will create a production ready docker image: